asedova/ExaBio/README.md

 https://github.com/jkwoods/ExaFold

-DeepMetaPsiCov: Uses other codes to get info to use a DNN to predict contacts for the protein folding step Uses Pytorch-- let's see if inference will just run out of the box on GPUs!
+DeepMetaPsiCov: Uses other codes to get info to use a DNN (Deep Neural Network) to predict contacts for the protein folding step
+Uses Pytorch-- let's see if inference will just run out of the box on GPUs!
 Uses CCMPred and other codes that are referenced in the doc https://github.com/psipred/DeepMetaPSICOV